mariusschwab93/linux32bit/hw01/ReadMe.md

 #At first you should choose the size of the window, enter the x and y value.

-# You should pusch the down/up/left or right button on your keyboard.
+# You should push the down/up/left or right button on your keyboard.

 #With the space you delete your picture.
 With Escape you are closing the window.